git12nazneen/Employee-Analysis/README.md

 ## Responsive Design

-The dashboard is optimized for:
+The design is optimized for:

 - 💻 Desktop (1200px and above)
 - 💻 Laptop (1024px)